Skip to Main Navigation Skip to Page Content

 Defined Approaches to Identify Potential Skin Sensitizers

 Skin sensitizers are substances with the potential to cause allergic contact dermatitis.
-Allergic contact dermatitis is an allergic reaction that is often initiated through covalent binding of substances to skin proteins.
+Allergic contact dermatitis is often initiated through covalent binding of substances to skin proteins.

-Potential skin sensitizers can be identified without animal testing using defined approaches to testing and assessment.
-A defined approach consists of:
+Potential skin sensitizers can be identified without animal testing using DAs for testing and assessment.
+A DA consists of:

 • Input data generated from identified methods.